-It is acknowledged that these population forecasts are targets and may not be achieved by the benchmarked years of 2026 and 2031, but regardless provision should be made to facilitate the opportunity for such growth on zoned lands within the existing local level plans in the overall MASP area as shown in Figure 1.4.
+It is acknowledged that these population forecasts are targets and are not likely to be achieved by the benchmarked years of 2026 and 2031, but regardless strategic provision should be made to demonstrate how these can, with additional investment facilitate the opportunity for such growth in the longer term and reinforce the objectives for compact growth and accord with the overall MASP area as shown in Figure 1.4.
 This will support the objectives of the NPF and the RSES to deliver Galway Metropolitan area as a national strategic growth area with the ability to accommodate the compact sustainable growth levels envisaged in the NPF to be reached by 2040.